-Another WFUP poet, Vona Groarke, had her poem “The Landscapes of Vilhelm Hammershøi” published on Page 61 of the November 11 issue of The New Yorker.
+Another WFUP poet, Vona Groarke, had her poem “The Landscapes of Vilhelm Hammershøi” published in the November 11 issue of The New Yorker.

 Best Book Releases

-In July, our Wake Forest Series of Irish Poetry volume iii, featuring works by Colette Bryce, Justin Quinn, John McAuliffe, Maurice Riordan, and Gerard Fanning, was launched in Paris.
+In July, our Wake Forest Series of Irish Poetry, Volume III featuring work by Colette Bryce, Justin Quinn, John McAuliffe, Maurice Riordan, and Gerard Fanning, was launched in Paris.
 Editor Conor O’Callaghan stated that “these poets breathed fresh air into poetry” and that they were creating their “own tradition” in their works.

 October marked the release of Medbh McGuckian’s The High Caul Cap, with language invoking the state of dreaming, of moving rapidly from one image to the next.

 Our newest publication is Conor O’Callaghan’s The Sun King, which comes out later this month.
 We look forward to publishing a number of upcoming books, including volumes by Harry Clifton, whose book The Holding Centre comes out in January, Maire Mhac an tSaoi, and Caitríona O’Reilly.